 -Don’t cuddle too much.
 For example, if you spend several hours each night sitting by your child’s bedside until they fall asleep, you’re over doing it.
 You’re giving your toddler a reason to believe their fears are real, because you seemingly feel they are.

 What to do to get rid of a fear of the dark:

 -Talk with your toddler about the dark, and do more listening than speaking.
 Let your child express what their concern is and work from there.
 Avoid telling or assuming as you may actually add new fears to the problem.

 -Use what created the problem to fix the problem.
 Your child’s imagination is a powerful weapon against imaginary foes.
-Help your toddler find that weapon, whether it be a spray bottle of monster be-gone, an invisible sword, are a magic word of vanquishing.
+Help your toddler find that weapon, whether it be a spray bottle of monster be-gone, an invisible sword, or a magic word of vanquishing.
 Find something that will make your toddler feel more powerful than his or her fear, and then let them defeat that fear.
 Make sure your toddler knows you will be there if needed, but don’t be your child’s protector.

 -Consider a night light.
 Often a harmless dim light can solve a fear of the dark with the flick of a switch as most children outgrow this fear in time.

 -Set an example.
 You can also read stories or watch cartoons featuring characters who are afraid but face that fear and prosper.

 -Give gold stars.
 Be sure to reward even small steps towards successful defeat of fears.